Gaba Kulka: Musical style

-Over seven years of writing and recording, Gabriela Kulka developed a singular style of dark musical theater mixed with jazzy flair and a focus on poetic and quirky lyrics—influenced by Danny Elfman and Kate Bush in equal parts.
-Her output is strongly influenced by classical music, jazz, and pop.
+Over a seven-year period of composing and recording, Gabriela Kulka cultivated a distinctive style that blends elements of dark musical theatre with jazz-influenced arrangements and an emphasis on poetic, unconventional lyricism.
+Her work reflects a balanced influence of Danny Elfman and Kate Bush, and demonstrates stylistic foundations in classical music, jazz, and pop traditions.

 Artists she names as her closest inspirations are, firstly and undeniably - Kate Bush and Tori Amos, but also Peter Gabriel, Kurt Weill, Danny Elfman, The Mystic Knights of the Oingo Boingo, Chroma Key, Queen, ABBA, Bruce Dickinson, Iron Maiden (whose songs she performs live) and Madonna.